RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 These keys only do this when the Settings panel is closed.

 The PIN remains valid for at least an hour after it is last used.
 You can use the same PIN with more than one client if the sessions follow with a break of less than an hour or so.
 After the PIN expires, the tool will allocate a new PIN automatically when you start a new session.
 The PIN can never expire in the middle of a session.

+Note that the PIN is not valid on the same device that it was issued to.
+When you want to use a single device, set the Pairing to None so that no PIN is needed.